hassanjawwad12/sql/README.md

 * It ensures data integrity by allowing changes to be `committed (saved)` only if all operations succeed, or `rolled back (undone)` if any operation fails.
 * Most common example is` bank funds transfer`.

-# Transaction
-* A Stored Procedure is a reusable block of SQL code that performs a specific task, such as inserting data or fetching records.
-* It can accept input parameters and return results.

 # Procedures
 * A Stored Procedure is used to `group multiple SQL statements `into one `reusable unit` — making database operations more efficient, secure, and manageable.
 * Key Reasons to Use Stored Procedures: